 - A subledger consolidates, optimizes and standardizes data from any source system.
 The data is enriched with modelling parameters, for example, the identification of onerous contracts as required by IFRS 17.
 It can also combine actuarial & accounting data, forecast & actual data and, if available, external market data.
 It provides a single place for a rich, granular collection of financial data.

 - A subledger can generate calculations for cash-flows.
 The granular level of data stored in the subledger can be used to generate best-estimate cash flows.
-It uses the data along with implied allocations from expenses, taxes and investment income etc. to explain the movements it observes - a requirement for IFRS 17.
+It uses the data along with implied allocations from expenses, taxes and investment income etc. to explain the movements it observes - a requirement for any IFRS 17 solution.

 - A subledger handles all calculations for Multi-GAAP accounting.
 Taking the actual and projected cashflows, the subledger prepares multi-GAAP valuations.
 It can handle complex calculations including the CSM required for IFRS 17.